 Note that these are only the Top 300 comics each month; a small but significant percentage of sales comes in under 300th place.
 Also, the 300th place level rose over the course of the data set, as more publishers participated.
 See sales for the 300th place comic book across time.

 Diamond is also not the only distributor of comic books, although it ships the vast majority.
 Small reorder distributors such as Cold Cut and FM International have participated in the market — and Diamond's sales do not account for the comics sold returnably through the newsstand market.
 Again, though, the above figures account for most of the comic book units moving through the system.

 By multiplying the number of units sold with the price of each individual comic book, we arrive at the dollars represented by the top-seller lists:

 In February 1998, Diamond began publishing indexed orders for its trade paperbacks — graphic novels and bound reprint collections of comic books.
+In February 2003, final orders began being reported.
 The dollar amounts represented by those sales appear here:

 Trade Paperbacks Ordered by Comics Shops in North America (in dollars)

 The amount of information Diamond has released has increased over time, affecting the sizes of the totals.
 Diamond published only its Top 10 for the first two months, followed by the Top 25 until February 2002.
 The list then expanded to 50 items until February 2004, when the list grew again to include the Top 100.
 Finally, in November 2008, the list grew to include the Top 300.